 OSA occurs due to the relaxation of the soft tissue, throat and tongue muscles in a patient's airway, which causes an obstruction that temporarily prevents breathing during sleep.
 In patients with OSA, the airway repeatedly becomes partially or completely blocked, thereby limiting the airflow reaching the lungs from sufficiently oxygenating the blood.
 Approximately 425 million people between the ages of 30 and 69 globally suffer from moderate to severe OSA.
 This chronic disease negatively affects a patient's health and quality of life.

-There are currently approximately 24.5 million individuals with moderate to severe OSA in our initial target markets in Europe, Australia and New Zealand.
-We estimate that approximately 2.7 million patients are diagnosed annually in those countries.
-Based on the percentage of patients who fail continuous positive airway pressure, or CPAP, therapy and are anatomically eligible for the Genio system, we believe our annual total addressable market for the Genio system is at least 520,000 patients in these initial target markets, representing an estimated annual total addressable market of approximately \$11 billion.
-We also plan to enter the United States market, assuming we obtain marketing authorization in the United States, where there are approximately 23.7 million individuals with moderate to severe OSA.
-We estimate a target market of approximately \$10,000 patients in the United States, which represents an estimated annual total addressable market of approximately \$10 billion.
+Published scientific literature estimates that there are currently approximately 24.5 million individuals with moderate to severe OSA in our initial target markets in Europe, Australia and New Zealand.
+Based on published scientific literature, we estimate that approximately 2.7 million patients are diagnosed annually in those countries and that approximately 80% of diagnosed patients are prescribed a CPAP device.
+Published scientific literature reports non-compliance rates to CPAP between 29% and 83%.
+Based on these data, and for purposes of calculating the total addressable market in Europe, Australia and New Zealand for the Genio system, we estimate that approximately 35% of patients that are prescribed CPAP in those countries are not compliant with the therapy.
+Additionally, certain patients possesses anatomical characteristics, including higher body-mass-index or increased tongue fat deposition that make them ineligible for hyperglossal nerve stimulation.
+Taking that into account, we estimate that approximately 70% of those non-compliant patients are eligible for hypoglossal nerve stimulation based on their anatomical characteristics.
+As a result, we believe the total addressable market in Europe, Australia and New Zealand for the Genio system is at least 520,000 patients which represents an estimated annual market opportunity of approximately \$11 billion based on our current pricing for the Genio system.
+We also plan to enter the United States market, assuming we obtain marketing authorization in the United States, where published scientific literature estimates there are approximately 23.7 million individuals with moderate to severe OSA.
+Based on the same assumptions set out above, we estimate a target market of approximately 510,000 patients in the United States, which represents an estimated annual total addressable market of approximately \$10 billion based on our current pricing for the Genio system.